MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/storage.md

 ### Example

-This example create a storage container and uploads a local file `data.txt` to it.
+This example creates a storage container and uploads a local file `data.txt` to it.

 ```javascript
 const azure = require('azure-storage');